From Xojo Documentation

 The following class constants are available to set paragraph alignments.
 Set the alignment of the entire contents of the TextArea by assigning a constant to the Alignment property.

-For example, the following code in the Action event of a control array sets the alignment of the text in a TextArea.
-The Action event is passed an index parameter that indicates which control was clicked.
+For example, the following code in the Pressed event of a control array sets the alignment of the text in a TextArea.
+The Pressed event is passed an index parameter that indicates which control was clicked.

 Select Case Index